veyseltech2020/aws/hands-on/vpc_01_create _first_vpc/README.md

 - Go to the Route Tables from left hand menu

-- Select 'clarus-default-rt' and click the Subnet Association from sub-section
+- Select 'my-default-RT' and click the Subnet Association from sub-section

-- show the default subnet associations on the route table clarus-default-rt (internet access is available even on private subnets)
+- show the default subnet associations on the route table my-default-RT (internet access is available even on private subnets)
 - push the create route table button

 - create a private route table (not allowing access to the internet)
-  - name: 'clarus-private-rt'
+  - name: 'my-private-RT'
-  - VPC : 'clarus-vpc-a'
+  - VPC : 'my_first_VPC'
   - click create button

-- show the routes in the route table clarus-private-rt,
+- show the routes in the route table my-private-RT,

-- click Subnet association button and show the route table clarus-private-rt with private subnets
+- click Subnet association button and show the route table my-private-RT with private subnets

 - Click Edit subnet association
 - select private subnets;
-  - clarus-az1a-private-subnet
+  - my-private-subnet-AZ1a
-  - clarus-az1b-private-subnet
+  - my-private-subnet-AZ1b
-  - clarus-az1c-private-subnet
+  - my-private-subnet-AZ1c
   - and click save

 - create a private route table (not allowing access to the internet)

 - push the create route table button
-  - name: 'clarus-public-rt'
+  - name: 'my-public-RT'
-  - VPC : 'clarus-vpc-a'
+  - VPC : 'my_first_VPC'
   - click create button

-- show the routes in the route table clarus-public-rt,
+- show the routes in the route table my-public-RT,

 - click Subnet association button and show the route table

 -Show the default route table subnet association .
 There are only 3 subnet implicitly.

-- clarus-public-rt with public subnets
+- my-public-RT with public subnets

 - Click Edit subnet association

 - select public subnets;
-  - clarus-az1a-public-subnet
+  - my-public-subnet-AZ1a
-  - clarus-az1b-public-subnet
+  - my-public-subnet-AZ1b
-  - clarus-az1c-public-subnet
+  - my-public-subnet-AZ1c
   - and click save

-- select Routes on the sub-section of clarus-public-rt
+- select Routes on the sub-section of my-public-RT

 - click edit routes